joereddington/joereddington.github.io/_posts/2015-09-18-cargo-cults...-and-why-novelists-are-people-who-finnish-books.md

 ---

-Would you like to know what the most chilling aspect of working in a computer science department is?

 Computer science departments have a tendency to forgive their great figures certain oddities of behaviour.
 Sometimes this is because they genuinely have missed the cues and I have no problem with that.
 Some of them just enjoy being unpleasant, and I can understand that even while I deplore it.

-The chilling problem is that people around these figures have a terrible tendency to assume that the more unpleasant a person is to deal with - the greater the intellectual calibre must be.
+The problem is that people around these figures have a terrible tendency to assume that the more unpleasant a person is to deal with, the greater the intellectual calibre must be.

-When I was an undergraduate we had lecturers who were astonishingly bad at teaching; instead of demanding that we be given the basic respect of the department, we thought to ourselves <em>'wow he must be a really brilliant man'. </em> We were working on  the reasonable grounds that if he wasn't employed for his teaching he must have been employed for his research.
-(In all cases it turns out that there is no such correlation - I have literally never seen a case where quality of teaching had ever had anything to do with a position being filled).

-The bit that upsets me is when I see the <a href="http://en.wikipedia.org/wiki/Cargo_cult">cargo culting</a>.
-I see bright research students arrive: they are polite and friendly, nice and social.
-Indeed, the ones that work with decent supervisors stay that way.

-However, the ones that work with other supervisors clearly have the thought <em>'this person a brilliant scientist and also an awful human being.
-I want to be like them!'</em>.
-Except that brilliant is hard to emulate and awful is easy, so you end up with with research students turning feral; picking up all the nasty habits for none of the good ones.
-Unfortunately for them, dickishness does not actually confer intellectual greatness except in their own minds.

 So that's upsetting.
 And avoiding this sort of thing is one of the minor goals of White Water Writers.